filamentphp/filament/packages/panels/docs/11-themes.md

 }
 ```

+If you need a different logo to be used when the application is in dark mode, you can pass it to `darkModeBrandLogo()` in the same way.

 The logo height defaults to a sensible value, but it's impossible to account for all possible aspect ratios.
 Therefore, you may customize the height of the rendered logo using the `brandLogoHeight()` method:

 ```php